IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 ---
-title: Geographical Assertion Service
+title: navPlace Extension
 id: 997
 layout: recipe
 tags: [maps, geocode, annotation]
-summary: "Make a geographical assertion about a IIIF resource via service block."
+summary: "Make a geographical assertion about a IIIF resource via the navPlace extension."
 ---

 ### Use Case